Feeling sad? Worried? Fearful? Hyper?

 Test Your Mood

 It only takes minutes!
-Log on to Mental Health Screening and use the key word: feelgood.
+Log on to Mental Health Screening.
 If you would like to discuss your results, please contact the Personal Counseling Office.

 What Causes Depression?